Richard Driehaus: Community outreach

 He has also given to smaller dance and theater groups in Chicago, such as the Chicago Shakespeare Theatre, Hubbard Street Dance Company, Pegasus Players, Poetry Society of America, Trinity Irish Dance Company, and Redmoon Puppet Theater.
 He also was a major supporter of Catholic Extension, which builds churches in under-served communities.
 He has also donated $3 million to the Catholic prep school he attended, St. Ignatius, and gave over $1 million to preserve churches, synagogues and mosques.

 Fashion

-The annual Driehaus Awards Fashion Excellence gives students from the four Chicago-area design schools a chance to showcase their works, with monetary prizes for placed winners.Calacci, Carol.
-"The 14th Annual Driehaus Awards for Fashion Excellence Supports Emerging Chicago Designers", Second City Style, May 6, 2015; retrieved September 21, 2015.
+The annual Driehaus Awards Fashion Excellence gives students from the four Chicago-area design schools a chance to showcase their works, with monetary prizes for placed winners.
 He also underwrote the Red Hot Chicago Fashion Gala for young professional designers.